David Peralta Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies allow the second-most home runs in baseball (116 total, 1.5 per game).
+- The Rockies give up the second-most home runs in baseball (119 total, 1.5 per game).

+- Anderson (0-2) gets the starting nod for the Rockies in his ninth start of the season.
+He's put together a 5.79 ERA in 42 2/3 innings pitched, with 28 strikeouts.

-- In his last time out on Saturday, June 17 against the Atlanta Braves, the right-hander threw three innings, giving up nine earned runs while surrendering nine hits.
+- In his last time out on Sunday, the righty went 2 2/3 innings against the Los Angeles Angels, allowing nine earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.